-11. RECREATION Will the project: Potentially Significant Impact can & will be mitigated Insignificant Impact Not Applicable a) Increase the use or demand for parks or other recreation opportunities? \boxtimes b) Affect the access to trails, parks or other recreation opportunities? \boxtimes c) Other \boxtimes
+11. RECREATION Potentially Significant Impact can & will be Insignificant Impact Not Applicable Will the project: • mitigated - a) Increase the use or demand for parks or other recreation opportunities? \boxtimes b) Affect the access to trails, parks or other recreation opportunities? \boxtimes c) Other \boxtimes